drojaazu/sgdk_nix/readme.md

 TODO: Per this [old gendev thread](https://gendev.spritesmind.net/forum/viewtopic.php?p=17275#p17275), this should be do-able with objcopy, which removes the need for bintos completely.
 Will look into this later.

-## SGDK library
+### SGDK library (libmd.a)
 SGDK comes with a precompiled library inside the lib directory.
 However, this seems to be compiled off a pretty old version of gcc, as using it complains about the LTO version not matching.
 We'll need to build our own from scratch.
 Use `makefile_lib` to do this.
-(And don't forget to `export` SGDK if your SGDK directory is not in /opt/sgdk.)

-## Making a Project
-Setting up a new Megadrive project should be as simple as copying makefile_rom into your project directory and tweaking it a bit.
-You'll want to rename it to simply 'makefile' so `make` can find it easily.

-Inside the makefile, at the top, are a handful of variables that can be modified.
-These are the SGDK project location, your M68k cross toolchain prefix, and the subdirectories within your project for the source, headers, resources and output, and finally the name of your final ROM binary.
-Once this is setup, running `make` in your project root directory will build your project (hopefully with no errors).

 ## Other notes
 ### Optional libgcc